Johannes Rydzek: Career

-2015 became the most successful in his career: Johannes Rydzek won 4 medals at World Championships in Falun.
-The result of 2 gold, 1 silver, and 1 bronze medal made him the most successful athlete at the Championships 2015.
+By 2015, Rydzek had achieved unprecedented success, winning four medals at the World Championships in Falun: two gold, one silver, and one bronze, making him the most decorated athlete of the competition.

 The last break-through of Johannes Rydzek in 2015 became his nomination for the main sports award in Germany: "Sportspersonality of the Year" (German: Sportler des Jahres) 2015, where he was announced as a winner together with the nordic combined team (nomination: Team of Year) and ranked as 3rd in personal voting by German broadcaster ZDF.

 In October 2016 Johannes Rydzek wins his 6th title of German Champion in the town of Oberhof.

+In 2017, Rydzek was named Germany's "Sportsman of the Year" after an extraordinary season, further cementing his reputation as one of the best athletes in the sport's history.

 At the 2018 Winter Olympics, Rydzek won a gold medal in the Individual Gundersen LH/10 km Cross-Country, finishing before his teammates Fabian Rießle and Eric Frenzel.
 This also marked the first time since 1976 that three German athletes managed to secure medals in the same Nordic combined event at Olympic Games.
-Rydzek managed to secure another gold medal in the Men's Team competition alongside Rießle, Frenzel and Vinzenz Geiger on 22 February.
+On 22 February he clinched another gold medal in the Men’s Team competition with Rießle, Frenzel, and Vinzenz Geiger, solidifying Germany's dominance in Nordic Combined.

-He was awarded the Holmenkollen Medal in 2021.
+In recognition of his outstanding contributions to the sport, Rydzek was awarded the prestigious Holmenkollen Medal in 2021.